Muszkamus/UDEMY-JS-Course/Notes/notes.md

 // Adding a unique key that is an array const arr = [1, 2]; // Creating an array [1, 2]
-rest.set(arr, 'Test'); // Using the array as a key and setting its value to 'Test'
+rest.set(arr, "Test"); // Using the array as a key and setting its value to 'Test'

-// Adding a key that references a DOM element (e.g., an <h1> element) rest.set(document.querySelector('h1'), 'Heading'); // Key: the <h1> element, Value: 'Heading'
+// Adding a key that references a DOM element (e.g., an <h1> element) rest.set(document.querySelector("h1"), "Heading"); // Key: the <h1> element, Value: 'Heading'

 // Logging the entire Map object to the console console.log(rest);